 We pulled up to a giant white pineapple, a sculpture marking the grand entrance to the resort.
 A sense of humour is clearly not lost on this place.
-We cast our approving eye over the colonial-era-inspired white buildings and caught a view of the crystal-clear waters and coconut palms stretching out to the horizon.
+We cast our approving eye over the history-inspired white buildings and caught a view of the crystal-clear waters and coconut palms stretching out to the horizon.

 After ‘de-boating’ and freshening up, we were ready to explore.
 The resort is rather compact, meaning all the facilities are within easy reach.
 The whimsical design touches recur throughout the property.
-Owing a not insignificant debt to the design school of Bill Bensley, black-and-white geometric patterns feature heavily and a colonial sensibility is ever present.
+Owing a not insignificant debt to the design school of Bill Bensley, black-and-white geometric patterns feature heavily and an eclectic sensibility is ever-present.
 But the overall effect is understated and elegant, with just a touch of the sun-drenched Malibu-beach-house vibe.
 The monochrome scheme even extends to the resort’s plush-toy mascot cat, Mr Morris, who greets guests in every room on their arrival.
 It’s an amusing touch and anyone who’d like to take him home can do so by donating to a good cause.
 The quirky features continue into the main pond, which has giant, scarlet seeds from the saga tree floating on it, their heart shape and red colour signifying love.